menu

 People

 The Downtown neighborhood stands out for having an average per capita income lower than 97.5% of the neighborhoods in the United States.
-In a nation where 1 out of every 4 children lives in poverty, the Downtown neighborhood also stands out as being ranked among the lowest 0.0% of neighborhoods affected by this global issue.
+Also of note is NeighborhoodScout's research finding that the Downtown neighborhood has some of the lowest rates of children living in poverty of any neighborhood in the United States.
+In a nation where approximately 1 in 4 children are living in poverty, the Downtown community truly stands out from the rest in this regard.

 Also, an extraordinary 13.8% of the residents of the Downtown neighborhood are currently enrolled in college.
 This is such a large part of life in this neighborhood that the neighborhood changes a great deal with the change of semesters and is far quieter during the summer when many students are away.